CAPITAL REGION PRISM

 Capital Region PRISM

-The mission of the CR-PRISM is to “Detect, prevent, and control invasive species through direct action and education, to protect biodiversity, the natural environment, economy, and quality of life.”
+The vision of the CR-PRISM is "To cultivate a region in which partners work together to address the harmful impacts associated with invasive species to protect its lands and waters, biodiversity, economy, and quality of life.”
+The mission of the CR-PRISM is "To prevent, detect, and respond to harmful invasive species in the PRISM region through collaboration, resource sharing, strategic messaging, and education."
 The deliverables of the PRISM include but are not limited to: Coordination of regional invasive species management activities, Implementation of education, outreach, and prevention programs; Early detection, monitoring, rapid response control actions, and habitat restoration; Recruitment and training of volunteers; and Collaborations with partner organizations.

 New York State is divided into 8 PRISMS, funded through New York State Dept. of Environmental Conservation's Environmental Protection Fund and are hosted by varying organizations.